 Team Solent has over 30 clubs competing nationally and internationally in BUCS competitions, as well as in local, regional and national leagues.
 And for top-level athletes studying at Solent, our performance sport programme can help you balance your university studies with competing on the national or international stage.

 You’ll be able to use our excellent facilities including multi-use indoor sports halls and gyms, as well as a state-of-the-art football venue.
-There are also exciting development plans to create a brand new sports building right here on campus.

 Look after your mind

 Stressed, depressed, anxious, or feel like there’s no one to talk to?
 Find confidential local counselling, or more information about mental health at www.mind.org.uk, or visit Solent's Wellbeing Team.

 Don’t forget to leave yourself some down time between your studies, sport, jobs and socialising.
 Unwind in front of the TV, or head to the library for some peace and quiet to enjoy a good read.

 Safely does it